Randomness and replication¶

 stream of replicate results directly from

-In this section we a number of different and idiomatic ways to
+In this section we provide idiomatic code to

 efficiently combine ancestry and mutation simulations.